tatsumoto-ren/tatsumoto-ren.github.io/blog/our-immersion-learning-toolset.md

 **Possible options:**
 * [Arch Linux](https://archlinux.org/) - the default installation is very minimal, installation steps have to be executed manually.
+* [EndeavourOS](https://endeavouros.com/) - a successor of antergos,
+a lightweight distro close to Arch Linux.
 * [Manjaro](https://manjaro.org/) - aims to be user-friendly and offers lots of goodies out of the box.
 * [Parabola](https://www.parabola.nu/) - a fully free/libre equivalent of Arch Linux.
 * [Hyperbola](https://www.hyperbola.info/) - a distro that aims to be stable and secure,